limegimlet/covid_dataviz/index.md

 Below you can see a corresponding rise in ICU arrivals around Sept 1.
 At this point, deaths (`dc`) had already started a slow rise that is now looking increasingly exponential.

-(The big bump from Sept 18 to 25 was not from new deaths, but the result of catching up on a [data-entry backlog](https://www.bfmtv.com/sante/coronavirus-un-rattrapage-de-donnees-provoque-une-forte-hausse-du-nombre-de-deces-dans-les-hopitaux_AN-202009180358.html).)
+(The big bump from Sept 18 to 25 was not from new deaths those days, but the result of catching up on a [data-entry backlog](https://www.bfmtv.com/sante/coronavirus-un-rattrapage-de-donnees-provoque-une-forte-hausse-du-nombre-de-deces-dans-les-hopitaux_AN-202009180358.html).)

 {% raw %}<iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://limegimlet.github.io/covid_dataviz/kpi_rea_dc_trends.html" height="500" width="100%"></iframe>
 {% endraw %}